-Plagiarism is the deliberate copying of written work of any length that has been published in books, in journals and magazines, and on the Internet without giving full credit to the original author for their contribution with a proper citation.
+Plagiarism is the deliberate use of written work or, copying of written work of any length without giving full credit to the original author for their contribution with a proper citation.
+This includes work that has been published in books, in journals and magazines, and on the Internet; as well as, work that has not yet been published.

-It is considered unethical, a violation of University rules, and it is against U.S. copyright law.
-It is important to understand that plagiarism is a breach of academic integrity.
-It is a principle of intellectual honesty that all members of the academic community should acknowledge their debt to the originators of the ideas, words, and data which form the basis for their own work.
-Passing off another's work as your own is not only poor scholarship, but also means that you have failed to complete the learning process.
+Considered highly unethical, plagiarism is a direct violation of University policy, fraud, and is against U.S. copyright law.
+It is important to understand that plagiarism is a breach of academic integrity - a principle of intellectual honesty that all members of the academic community should acknowledge their debt to the originators of the ideas, words, and data which form the basis for their own work.
+Passing off another's work as your own is not only poor scholarship but, also means that you have failed to complete the learning process.
 Deliberate plagiarism is unethical and can have serious consequences for the student's future career; it also undermines the standards of the institution and of the degrees it issues.

-If a student is determined by the Dean, Faculty, or Director of Academic Affairs of plagiarism at Westcliff University, the student will undergo the following disciplinary action:
+If a student is determined by the Faculty, Program Chair, Dean of the College, or Dean of Student Affairs to have committed plagiarism at Westcliff University, the student will undergo the following disciplinary action:

-- 1. If, there is any indication of plagiarism by a student, the faculty will review the materials and submit to an evaluation platform such as "Turnitin" for verification. - 2.
+- 1. If there is any indication of plagiarism by a student, the faculty will review the materials and submit to an evaluation platform such as TurnItIn for verification. - 2.
 If the verification of plagiarism is confirmed, the faculty will allocate a grade of zero for the student. - 3.
-The faculty member will then meet with the student and review the offense.

-- 4. Faculty will allow the student to redo the assignment; however, will allocate a grade that the faculty feels is justified.
+The faculty member will then meet with the student and review the offense. - 4.
+Faculty may allow the student to redo the assignment; however, will allocate a grade that the faculty feels is justified.
 Points may be deducted from the assignment at the faculty's discretion. - 5.
-If the student submits another assignment that is plagiarized, the faculty will forward this information to the Dean of the College and the student information will be sent to the Director of Academic Affairs.
-The Director of Academic Affairs will then forward this information to the Disciplinary Committee. - 6.
-The Disciplinary Committee will review all the materials, interview the student and depending on the final decision, the student may be academically suspended or dismissed from the University. - 7.
-The length of suspension depends largely on the student's behavior before the hearing; truthfulness and contrition are appropriate when the evidence is compelling. - 8.
-The student will receive a letter from the Director of Academic Affairs outlining the final decision and corrective process recommended by the Disciplinary committee. - 9.
+If the student submits another assignment that is plagiarized, the faculty will forward this information to the Dean of the College and the student information will be sent to the Dean of Student Affairs.
+The Dean of Student Affairs will then forward this information to the Conduct Board. - 6.
+The Conduct Board will review all the materials, interview the student and depending on the final decision, the student may be academically suspended or dismissed from the University. - 7.
+The length of suspension depends largely on the severity of the student's actions. - 8.
+The student will receive a letter from the Dean of Student Affairs outlining the final decision and corrective process recommended by the Conduct Board.

 A letter will be sent registered mail to the student and a copy kept in the student's file.
 Westcliff University takes plagiarism very seriously and we offer resources on how to avoid it.
-If students have any questions regarding plagiarism, they should see their Dean of the College.
+If students have any questions regarding plagiarism, they should see the Dean of their College.